gautemo/Gaute-Meek-Olsen/src/dev-blog/developer-blog-with-devto.md

 &#96;&#96;&#96;
 </pre>

-To get the same highlighting on our site, we will take the css dev.to is using from their github [github.com/thepracticaldev/dev.to](https://github.com/thepracticaldev/dev.to/blob/master/app/assets/stylesheets/syntax.scss).
-You could use an online [Sass compiler](https://www.sassmeister.com/) to get the css, since we have not set up our project with Sass.
+To get the same highlighting on our site, we will take the CSS dev.to is using from their github [github.com/thepracticaldev/dev.to](https://github.com/thepracticaldev/dev.to/blob/master/app/assets/stylesheets/syntax.scss).
+You could use an online [Sass compiler](https://www.sassmeister.com/) to get the CSS since we have not set up our project with Sass.

 With some more styling, our article page is now done.
 Complete code is here [article.html](https://github.com/gautemo/blog-devto-backend/blob/master/article.html), [article.js](https://github.com/gautemo/blog-devto-backend/blob/master/script/article.js), [style.css](https://github.com/gautemo/blog-devto-backend/blob/master/style/style.css), [article.css](https://github.com/gautemo/blog-devto-backend/blob/master/style/article.css), and [devto.css](https://github.com/gautemo/blog-devto-backend/blob/master/style/devto.css).